 What is TMD?

 TMD (Temporomandibular Joint Disorder) is characterized by pain and aching in the jaw, persistent clicking, limited range of motion, and sometimes headaches or earaches.
 Technically – TMJ as an acronym means Temporo-Mandibular Joint.
-It is related to a dental problem, and the signs of the disorder of TMJ include but not limited to joint clicking and popping, grinding noises, migraines, too much wear on teeth, and neck pain amongst others.
+It is related to a dental problem, and the signs of the disorder of TMJ include but are not limited to joint clicking and popping, grinding noises, migraines, too much wear on teeth, and neck pain amongst others.
 These are the more commonly experienced signs of TMJ.

 If you have any of these symptoms of TMD, it’s important to consult an oral and maxillofacial surgeon, as we specialize in treating problems with the facial bones, in particular the jaw.
-TMJ disorders may be mild to severe, short, or long term.
+TMJ disorders may be mild to severe, short, or long-term.
 Therefore, Dr. Katayev treats each patient’s situation uniquely.

 Causes of TMJ Disorders:

 - Bruxism (grinding): Often, people grind or clench their teeth at night while they are sleeping.
 This involuntary activity puts an enormous amount of pressure on the joints, creating inflammation.

 - Displacement or dislocation of the disk: There is a disk in between the jawbone and the socket that can become displaced, dislocated, or damaged, causing damage and pain.

 - Trauma: An injury to any part of the jaw can cause pain in the joint.